ayushrawat220804/cursoraicompleteremovewindows/README.md

 This enhanced removal tool combines the deep scanning approach of [Geek Uninstaller](https://geekuninstaller.com/) with Cursor-specific cleanup methods.
 The removal process includes:

+## Features

+- **Application Uninstallation**: Properly uninstalls Cursor using Windows uninstaller and removes any leftover processes
+- **File System Cleanup**: Removes all Cursor directories and files from common locations
+- **Registry Deep Clean**: Thoroughly cleans registry entries related to Cursor
+- **System Integration Cleanup**: Removes shortcuts, environment variables, and other system integrations
+- **Advanced Data Cleanup**: Cleans browser data, DNS cache, and other advanced areas where Cursor might leave traces
+- **Progress Indicators**: Shows real-time progress of each step during the removal process
+- **Auto-Continue Option**: Automatically continues after pauses at key steps (optional)
+- **Optimized Deep Scan**: Prevents the script from getting stuck by using time limits and exclusions
+- **Interactive Pauses**: Pauses at key steps to show progress with auto-continue capability

 ### 1. Application Uninstallation
 - Stops all running Cursor processes
 - Uninstalls Cursor application using Windows uninstaller